postmannen/postmannen.github.io/cv/README.md

 ## Technical Experience

-I like to know how solutions, technology and the value chain work as a whole.
+I like to know how technology and the value chain work as a whole.
 Other areas where i have good experience are:

 - Operating systems with services: Linux and Windows.
 - Monitoring systems.